 Botanical Brewery with eclectic food.
 Seem to do a lot of collaborations especially with Collective Arts.
 Really good beer and in a neighborhood loaded with restaurants, shops and other places to get a drink.
 Across the street from Alcala's one of the best western shops you will find that is not in the west.
 Want boots and beer.?

+NOW CLOSED.
 Neighborhood pub/restaurant with great selection of beers and Scotch whiskies.
 Great rooftop deck.

 1st brewpub in Chicago now big beer but still good.

 Organic brewery inside a high end coffeeshop/restaurant called Uncommon Ground.
 Nearest brewpub to Wrigley Field.

 Larger facility than Lincoln Avenue with extensive menu and great beer.
 Address is for the front of the building but entrance is around the back.
 Big outdoor garden for the summer months (dog friendly)and comfy child friendly inside for all year round(not dog friendly).
 Right around the corner from Spiteful.
 A favorite brewery of mine.

 Sadly the original home of Half Acre Brewery has closed down after 13 years and all the operations have be moved to the Balmoral facility a few miles north.
 The good news is that Hop Butcher Brewery will be taking over the space and opening their first brick and mortar facility.

 Older brewery, always a crowd, food, poetry, beer and more.
 Try the beer go elsewhere to eat because in that neighborhood you have some of the best food in Chicago all within walking distance.
 The Haymarket refers to the area but more specifically the Haymarket Riots which were a large part of the birth of the labor movement.
 Look it up and learn!